 For the cost of a can of soup and a few bottles of craft patio paint, you can quickly and easily create a DIY fairy house for your garden today.

 How to make a tin can fairy garden house

 Making a fairy house (and subsequent fairy garden) is truly a creative process.
 You can create it in any way you wish with whatever accessories you like.
 So get creative and fairy on, my friends!

 Step No. 1: Use your metal cutters to cut a door.
 Or, easier yet, paint on a door.

 Step No. 2: Cut up a second tin can to create a roof.
-I cut a tin can in half and then cut slits like a fringe and bend them upwards.
+I cut a tin can in half and cut slits around the edge.
+I then bent each slit upwards.
+(See photo below.)

 Friendly Fairy Tip: I used the wire pliers to bend back any sharp, cut ends of the can.
 Not worth a trip to urgent care!

 Step No. 3: Paint your tin can.

 Step No. 4: Add whatever creative details on your “house”.

 how to build a fairy garden for cheap